A Semi-Automated Computational Approach for Infrared Dark Cloud Localization: A Catalog of Infrared Dark Clouds: Search Method

-Since the first classifier was trained on the smaller IRDCs, we made it process the bounding boxes with an area smaller than 30000 pixels, while the other classifier viewed the remaining larger bounding boxes.
+The classifier was trained on the smaller IRDCs, and we used different thresholds on its output confidence depending on the size of the IRDC.
+Specifically, we used 30000 pixels as the threshold to determine if an IRDC should be considered small or not.
 We did not use contour area to determine which classifier viewed which bounding box, instead we estimated the area by multiplying the width and height of the box.
 Each classifier returned the probability of the image inside the bounding box containing an IRDC.
-We defined two more parameters $C_{0}$, $C_{1}$, which are the threshold that the returned probability needs to exceed in order for the bounding box to be recorded into the catalog.
-The parameters $C_{0}$, $C_{1}$ refer to the threshold for the small classifier and larger classifier, respectively.
+The classifier returned the probability of the image inside the bounding box containing an IRDC.
+We defined two parameters $C_{0}$, $C_{1}$, which are probability thresholds for small and large candidate IRDCs respectively that the returned probability needs to exceed in order for the bounding box to be recorded into the catalog.
 Once a bounding box passed all the conditions in the pipeline, its coordinates, width, and height were appended to a region file in Galactic coordinates.
 We used the \verb|all_pix2world()| function from Astropy to obtain the Galactic coordinates from the pixel coordinates of the image.
-We only needed two classifiers instead of three, one for each subset because the smaller classifier was able to accurately classify the IRDCs with a contour area of less than 30000 pixels.
+We only needed one classifier since it showed reliable performance on candidate IRDCs of various sizes.

 We also calculated an estimate of the maximum absorption depth of the IRDC.
 We created a rectangle 30 pixels wider and taller that shared the same center as the original bounding box.
 We then calculated the median intensity value of the ''border'' region (the 15 pixel wide region surrounding the original box), and subtracted from that the minimum non-negative intensity of a pixel within the original bounding box.
 We then divided the difference by the median border value as a measure of the maximum depth of the feature, with larger values indicating deeper absorption.